Charles Robert Hager

-Rev. Dr. Charles Robert Hager (October 27, 1851 - July 13, 1917) was a Swiss-born American missionary sent to Hong Kong and China by the American Board of Commissioners for Foreign Missions (ABCFM) to start the Hong Kong Mission (later renamed as South China Mission) in 1883.
+Rev. Dr. Charles Robert Hager (October 27, 1851 – July 13, 1917) was a Swiss-born American missionary sent to Hong Kong and China by the American Board of Commissioners for Foreign Missions (ABCFM) to start the Hong Kong Mission (later renamed as South China Mission) in 1883.
 He was best known as the baptizer of Dr. Sun Yat-sen, the first president and founding father of the Republic of China.
 Rev. Hager was the founder, and was regarded as the first Minister-in-charge, of the China Congregational Church in Hong Kong.

 Early life

 Charles Robert Hager was born in Nänikon, Switzerland, October 27, 1851, to a farmer Rudolf Hager and his wife Elizabeth.
 The Hagers moved to America in 1858 and made Honey Creek, Sauk County, Wisconsin their new home.
-Charles R. Hager was enrolled in the preparatory department of the Oberlin College from 1867-1870, 1872-1874 and in college from 1874-1878.
+Charles R. Hager was enrolled in the preparatory department of the Oberlin College from 1867–1870, 1872–1874 and in college from 1874–1878.
 In 1882, he graduated from the Pacific Theological Seminary, Oakland, California and was ordained to the Congregational ministry at San Francisco, California, February 16, 1883.

 Hong Kong Mission

 Before there were the strict Immigration Laws, thousands of Chinese from the Kwong Tung province found their way, as laborers and as merchants into the United States.
 Many of these were converted in the Missions opened for the Chinese in the larger cities.
 An appeal, by these converts, was made to the American Missionary Association, for a minister to their province, Kwong Tung, but in vain.
 They then turned to the American Board, and finally secured a single man, the Rev. C.R.
 Hager, in 1883.

-Hager, immediately after his ordination, traveled on the steamer SS City of Tokio from San Francisco to Hong Kong and was ashore on 31 May 1883.
+Hager, immediately after his ordination, traveled on the steamer SS City of Tokio from San Francisco to Hong Kong and was ashore on May 31, 1883.
 With the help of Wan Tsing-kai, he rented a 3-storey house at 2 Bridges Street, Central and opened the mission including a school there.
-On 4 May 1884, Sun Yat-sen was baptized to become the second member of the mission church.
+On May 4, 1884, Sun Yat-sen was baptized to become the second member of the mission church.

-During his first term, 1883-1890, Hager had charge of 7 government schools in Hong Kong, and opened chapels in San Ning City, Miu Pin, Kwong Hoi and Hoi In, all in the San Ning District, which is now called Toishan.
+During his first term, 1883–1890, Hager had charge of 7 government schools in Hong Kong, and opened chapels in San Ning City, Miu Pin, Kwong Hoi and Hoi In, all in the San Ning District, which is now called Toishan.

-On February 1891, owing to a serious illness, Hager was forced to take a long furlough and returned to America via Switzerland.
+In February 1891, owing to a serious illness, Hager was forced to take a long furlough and returned to America via Switzerland.
 In 1893, he began his study of medicine at Vanderbilt University and Nashville University and obtained his M.D. degree in 1894.